crazydudezz/crazydudezz/README.md

 - 👋 Hi, I’m @crazydudezz
 - 👀 I’m interested in ... front-end development
-- 🌱 I’m currently learning ...
-CS at Virginia Tech
-- 💞️ I’m looking to collaborate on ... any cool ai projects!
+- 💞️ I’m looking to collaborate on ... any cool projects!
-- 📫 How to reach me ... crazydudezbiz@gmail.com

 <!---
 crazydudezz/crazydudezz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.